-ART 23B Watercolor: Intermediate - 2-4 units
+ART 23B-Watercolor: Intermediate, 3 units

-Prerequisite: ART 23A with a grade of C or better, or P Lecture: 1.5-3 hours.
-Laboratory: 1.5-3 hours Continuation of ART 23A introducing opaque watercolors and various experimental techniques.
-(MJC ART 145) Transfer: UC/CSU
+Prerequisite: Completion of ART 23A with at least a C or P Hours per term: 36 lecture and 54 laboratory/activity

+Continuation of ART 23A introducing opaque watercolors and various experimental techniques.
+Not repeatable.
+Transfer: (CSU/UC)

-ART 25 Mixed Media Painting - 2-4 units
+ART 25-Mixed Media Painting, 3 units

-Lecture: 1.5-3 hours.
-Laboratory: 1.5-3 hours A beginning studio class which introduces students to the elements and principles of mixed media painting.
+A beginning studio class which introduces students to the elements and principles of mixed media painting.
 The course will involve the use of oil or acrylic paints and will emphasize technique, special illusion and basic composition skills using different mixed media.
-Transfer: UC/CSU
+Not repeatable.
+Transfer: (CSU/UC)

-ART 31 Ceramics: Introductory - 2-4 units
+ART 31-Ceramics: Introductory, 3 units

-Lecture: 1.5-3 hours.
-Laboratory: 1.5-3 hours Introduction to basic ceramic methods including hand-building and wheel-thrown forms, and introduction to glazes and decoration.
-(MJC ART 108) Transfer: UC/CSU
+Introduction to basic ceramic methods including handbuilding and wheel-thrown forms, and introduction to glazes and decoration.
+Not repeatable.
+MJC equivalent: (ART 108) Transfer: (CSU/UC)

-ART 32 Ceramics: Intermediate - 2-4 units
+ART 32-Ceramics: Intermediate, 3 units

-Lecture: 1.5-3 hours.
-Laboratory: 1.5-3 hours Course emphasis is on glazes, formulation and application with increased opportunity for personal expression and experimentation.
-Transfer: UC/CSU
+Course emphasis is on glazes, formulation and application with increased opportunity for personal expression and experimentation.
+Not repeatable.
+Transfer: (CSU/UC)

-ART 33 Ceramics: Advanced - 2-4 units
+ART 33-Ceramics: Advanced, 3 units